- Abstract class

 This is useful when you only need a small portion of a large type in a particular context, such as UI rendering, form submission, or API input validation.

-The syntax for TypeScript Pick
+The syntax for Pick looks like this:

 Pick<Type, Keys>